 The interviews, archived at the University of Arkansas in Fayetteville, were intended for an Esquire magazine profile that was never published, and offer a rare personal glimpse of the couple during a pivotal moment in their political careers.

 * See Juanita on NBC's Dateline: with daring reporter Lisa Myers...

 * In a Related Story: A caller thought that he recognized the name of the above reporter, Alana Goodman.
 She is not, however, Ilana Goldman, whom Bob had debated a while back.
 The Washingtonian Magazine named Ilana Goldman as one of their Eight Women to Watch.
 And we agree, like with Hillary, and everyone who supports the dismemberment of unborn children, you have to watch them.
 Carefully:

 Today's Resource: Have you seen the Government Department at our KGOV Store?
-We are featuring Bruce Shortt's vitally-important book, The Harsh Truth about Public Schools.
-And also, check out the classic God's Criminal Justice System seminar, God and the Death Penalty, Live from Las Vegas, and Bob on Drugs DVDs, and our powerhouse Focus on the Strategy resources!
+You just might love our resources there!
+We are featuring the classic God's Criminal Justice System seminar, God and the Death Penalty, Live from Las Vegas, and Bob on Drugs DVDs and downloads, and our powerhouse Focus on the Strategy resources!